Thank you! Your submission has been received!

 Data Warehouse’s characteristics

-Since there is a predetermined use for data, Data Warehouse architecture requires careful planning: what kind of data will be retrieved, which tools are going to be used in its collection, organization, processing, and retrieval?
-The goal is to have a consistent body of data in defined formats, ready to be analyzed.
+Since there is a predetermined use for data, Data Warehouse architecture requires careful planning: what kind of data will be retrieved, which tools are going to be used in its collection, organisation, processing, and retrieval?
+The goal is to have a consistent body of data in defined formats, ready to be analysed.

-Since it is a management system made up of differente tecnologies and not a repository, it involves a higher level of investment.
+Since it is a management system made up of different technologies and not a repository, it involves a higher level of investment.
 The return comes in the shape of better quality data that allows for faster decisions.

 Data Warehouses pull relevant data regularly from specific applications, whether internal or external, fed by analytics, customers, and partner systems.
 That data is then formatted and stored to specific allocations in the warehouse, matching the format of already existing items.
 Then, it is processed to create outputs tailored to the decision-making process of the business.